miketheman/elgato.dart/README.md

   discover the IP of the light again and cache it.
 The cache is used to speed up subsequent invocations, since discovering an mDNS address can take a few seconds.
-* I can imagine consdering using DNS names instead of IP addresses, especially in a multi-light household where you wouldn't want one command to switch all lights, so setting up the lights to have a common string in their name might be smarter, and that could be set as a configuration value (no config file
+* I can imagine considering using DNS names instead of IP addresses, especially in a multi-light household where you wouldn't want one command to switch all lights, so setting up the lights to have a common string in their name might be smarter, and that could be set as a configuration value (no config file